Will your French visa actually pass?

 Translators and Interpretation Services: A Supporting Professional Category

 While not a primary advisory professional, sworn translators (traducteurs assermentés) are a category Americans need regularly and systematically underestimate as a formal professional service.
-Every official document submitted to a French government institution by an American requires a sworn translation by a traducteur assermenté, as covered in our apostille and certified translation guide.
+Every official document submitted to a French government institution by an American requires a sworn translation by a traducteur assermenté, as covered in our guide to traducteurs assermentés and when their certification is required.

 The official directory of sworn translators is the Annuaire des experts judiciaires, maintained by the French Ministry of Justice at annuaire-experts.justice.gouv.fr.
 Search for "anglais" (English) under the translation category.
 Most sworn translators who work between English and French offer remote service and accept document submissions by email or post.